SeanMott/KAR-KWQI/README.md

 Any tools developed for handling theses formats must meet theses spects to integrate with the rest of the Eco-System.

+## Kirby Air Ride Workshop Quick Install (KWQI) 0.2.0

+This introduces a standardization for the folder structure of KAR Workshop and the game.
+This folder structure can be found [here](Docs/KARWorkshopFolderStructure.md).

+Also includes a rewrite of how Archives are handled

 ## Kirby Air Ride Workshop Quick Install (KWQI) 0.1.0
 KWQI is a JSON based text/binary format used for downloading and managing content.
 From custom ROMs to audio files and tools.